The Toyota Corolla Trek adds a bit of lifestyle trend to the Corolla hybrid formula. Jonathan Crouch tries it.

 Ten Second Review

-This generation Corolla design was the first of the brand's models in Europe to offer customers a choice of two hybrid powertrains - a revised 120bhp 1.8-litre system and a fresh 178bhp 2.0-litre unit that's engineered for more power on demand and more effortless acceleration, without compromising overall fuel and emissions efficiency.
+You'd be very unwise to try and replicate the lifestyle marketing and undertake any sort of gnarly off road trail in this Corolla Trek.
+Yes, right height is raised over standard model by 20mm, but there's no kind of four-wheel-drive or front wheel grip control system.
+And anyway, this car really isn't built for that kind of thing.
+Under the bonnet, as with a usual Corolla Touring Sports model, there's a choice of two self-charging hybrid powertrains - a 120bhp 1.8-litre variant and a perkier 178bhp 2.0-litre unit that's engineered for more power on demand and more effortless acceleration, without compromising overall fuel and emissions efficiency.
 As full hybrids, both powertrains have the advantage of offering an all-electric drive capability, with zero emissions and fuel consumption.
 Both, as you would expect, are also matched to a seamless belt-driven CVT automatic transmission with six speeds.

 Design and Build

 The Corolla Touring sports is one of the better looking compact estates and its appearance is lightly embellished in Trek-spec.
 Added details include a honeycomb front grille, bespoke 17-inch machined alloy wheels, rear privacy glass, front fog lamps and LED headlamps.
 Plus there's the 20mm ride height increase mentioned earlier.
 Like an ordinary Corolla Touring Sports model, this one sits upon a lengthened 2,700mm wheelbase version of thus Japanese maker's 'TNGA' 'Toyota New Global Architecture' platform.
 In profile, it shares its hatchback stablemate's steeply raked windscreen, which flows into an extended roofline with aluminium roof rails and an integral rear spoiler.